Calcium and Vitamin D

 * DV = Daily Value.
 DVs were developed by the U.S. Food and Drug Administration to help consumers compare the nutrient contents among products within the context of a total daily diet.
 The DV for calcium is 1,000 mg for adults and children aged 4 years and older.
 Foods providing 20% of more of the DV are considered to be high sources of a nutrient, but foods providing lower percentages of the DV also contribute to a healthful diet.
-The U.S. Department of Agriculture’s (USDA’s) Nutrient Databaseexternal link disclaimer Web site lists the nutrient content of many foods and provides comprehensive list of foods containing calcium arranged by nutrient content and by food name.
+The U.S. Department of Agriculture’s (USDA’s) Nutrient Databaseexternal link disclaimer Web site lists the nutrient content of many foods and provides a comprehensive list of foods containing calcium arranged by nutrient content and by food name.

 ** Calcium content varies slightly by fat content; the more fat, the less calcium the food contains.

-*** Calcium content is for tofu processed with a calcium salt.
+*** Calcium content is for tofu processed with calcium salt.
 Tofu processed with other salts does not provide significant amounts of calcium.

 Importance of Vitamin D

 Used in the prevention and treatment of osteoporosis.
 Vitamin D also enhances the absorption of calcium.
 It is recommended that individuals above 70 years consume not less than 800 Vitamin D units daily.
 Younger individuals are recommended to consume around 600 Vitamin D units daily.